 Lake Loop area is comprised of four linked lakes and sits at an elevation of 7,600 feet.
 These lakes are of glacial derivation.
 The glacier was divided when it hit Reversed Peak with one part headed toward Mono Lake creating Silver and Grant Lake.
 The other part headed in the opposite direction until it hit the Mono Crater area and created Gull and June Lake.
 The lakes

 and Grant lakes are linked by Rush Creek while Gull and Silver are linked by Reversed Creek.
 June Lake and Gull Lake are both spring-fed lakes.
-The overflow June and Gull creates Reversed Creek which flows towards the mountain until it confluences with Rush Creek.
+The overflow of June and Gull Lakes create Reversed Creek which flows towards the mountain until it confluences with Rush Creek.
 Fern Creek had a trout hatchery in place from 1928 to 1942 producing over one million fingerlings per year.
 Most of these local waters were heavily planted with the fingerlings of Browns, Brooks, and Rainbows from Fern Creek Hatchery.
-The lakes consist of primarily Browns and
+Fern Lake is a 3 mile hike from the trailhead off Reversed Creek and consists of Brookies and is a good lake for dry fly fishing.
+Try Parachute Adams, Black Gnats, and BWO's in size 14-18.
+The lakes within the loop consist of primarily Browns and

 Rainbows.
 Some Brookies can be found within Gull Lake.
 The season is the last Saturday of April to November 15th.

 Silver Lake (110 acres) is probably the best lake of the four for flyfishing.
 Despite getting heavy fishing pressure,

 the lake maintains a large number of fish due to annual plantings of 46,000 Rainbows and 15,000 Cutthroats.
 It is best handled by a float tube.

 Popular areas are the outlet of Rush Creek, particularly during the Spring when large Rainbows stage within